sandpiper-framework/sandpiper-web/content/en/blog/news/first-post/index.md

 Clearly, we don't want to be today's equivalent of the pony express!
 We need a "disruptive" technology similar in impact to the telegraph.

-He concluded his presentation with his vision for a "**Connected Aftermarket**":
+He concluded his presentation with a vision for a "**Connected Aftermarket**":

 {{% alert %}}
 "We need... **REAL TIME**, seamless access to **CLEAN, MEANINGFUL CODED CONTENT**, tied to **INDUSTRY STANDARDS** designed to **ENABLE INSTANTANEOUS CONNECTIVITY** between supplier and the point of sale."